5D Smiles Dental Implant Center

 02

-You wake up in our recovery room with no memory of the surgery.
-Most patients describe feeling like they took a long nap.
-We give you ice packs, a written soft-food list, and Dr. Qiu's direct number for the next 72 hours.
+You wake up in my recovery room with no memory of the surgery — most people say it felt like a long nap.
+You go home with ice packs, a written soft-food list, and my direct number for the next 72 hours.
+Eat soft, cool food, take your ibuprofen and Tylenol on schedule, and rest with your head slightly elevated.

 03